-Around the same time the digital currencies market was going through a very difficult moment in the days before Thanksgiving, Edward Snowden sat down to an interview with Ben Wizner, a prominent attorney with the American Civil Liberties Union, to discuss matters related to Bitcoin, blockchain technologies and the future of cryptocurrencies in general.
+Around the same time the digital currencies market was going through a very difficult moment back in 2018, Edward Snowden sat down to an interview with Ben Wizner, a prominent attorney with the American Civil Liberties Union, to discuss matters related to Bitcoin, blockchain technologies and the future of cryptocurrencies in general.
 It is not surprising to learn that Snowden is familiar with cryptocurrencies; nonetheless, it is refreshing to know that he feels very positive about what the future holds for financial applications based on blockchain technology.

 Though he is not sold on the fundamentals of Bitcoin for various reasons, Snowden is optimistic about digital currencies in general as long as they are decentralized and free from intervention.
 As a strong data privacy advocate, he is more attuned to cryptocurrencies such as Monero because they are highly private; on the other hand, he is not sold on the public ledger of the Bitcoin blockchain.